 In particular, Knudsen was recognized from his work in reviewing and updating the SSA Bylaws and Board Policy manual; his role as chair of the Management Committee in instituting a more formal annual review of the Society’s Executive Director and in serving as a member of the 2015 Executive Director Search Committee; and his role in developing a new strategic plan for SSA in 2012.

-The four awards will be presented at Seismology of the Americas, a joint meeting of the SSA and the Latin American and Caribbean Seismological Commission (LACSC), to be held 23-26 April 2018 in San Juan, Puerto Rico.
+The four awards will be presented at Seismology of the Americas, a joint meeting of the SSA and the Latin American and Caribbean Seismological Commission (LACSC), to be held 14-17 May 2018 in Miami, Florida.

 Nominations for these SSA awards are solicited from SSA members to be sent to the SSA Secretary by the due date of 15 February of each year.
 To learn more about the nominating process, please visit the SSA Awards page.